Sets the identifier of a data structure to be one specified in a text (R.W. Payne).

 ||Text for each data structure containing its new identifier|

-SETNAME lets you set a new identifier (or name) for a data structure.
+SETNAME allows you to set a new identifier (or name) for a data structure.
 It differs from the similar

 RENAME directive in that the new identifier is supplied in a text structure.
 In